Office of Elementary and Secondary Education, Department of Education.

 - After you electronically submit your application, you will receive an automatic acknowledgment that will include a unique PR/Award number for your application.

-- By the application deadline date, you must fax or email to the Impact Aid Program a signed copy of the cover page and the independent emergency certification form for the Application for Discretionary Construction Program under Section 7007(b) after following these steps:
+- By the application deadline date, you must email to the Impact Aid Program a signed copy of the cover page and the independent emergency certification form for the Application for Discretionary Construction Program under Section 7007(b) after following these steps:

 (1) Print a copy of the application from G5 for your records.